|

 future) and you will save time and money during your training.
 For potential

-private pilots, I suggest going on a single introductory flight to whet
+private pilots, We suggest going on a single introductory flight to whet

 the appetite and then doing the nearly impossible task of not going